KULeuven-Diepenbeek/osc-course/content/ch1-c/structs.md

 };
 ```

 The next question is, can we also define functions in a `struct`?
-Jes and no. A function pointer makes this possible, but it is not the same such as a member variable of a class in Java.
+Yes and no. A function pointer makes this possible, but it is not the same such as a member variable of a class in Java.
 C function pointers, however, can be very usefully used as _callback methods_:

 ```C
 #include <stdio.h>